 You can see on this section that some paint didn’t crackle, that is where the glue dried before I could get the paint on.
 That’s why I think it’s important to do a practice piece.
 You will get the feel for how the different thicknesses of glue will affect the crackle.

 Here is a sample I did with regular acrylic paint.
 As you can see, it just doesn’t work as well.
 You don’t get the lacy effect, and it just doesn’t look right in my opinion.
+But it does ok for some projects.

 I have however used the glue method on latex paint and it worked just as beautifully as the chalk paint.